s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 ### Summary
 ------------------
-- There is a .git/ directory exposed in the main webpage.
+- There is a `.git/` directory exposed in the main webpage.
-- There is a unserialize RCE vulnerability in /check route.
+- There is a unserialize RCE vulnerability in `/check` route.
+- Abusing `couchdb` vulnerability.
-- Enumeration of couchdb gives the password for user homer.
+- Enumeration of `couchdb` gives the password for user `homer`.
-- Bad sudo permissions make possible privilege escalation by using pip.
+- Bad sudo permissions make possible privilege escalation by using `pip`.

 ### Detailed steps
 ------------------

 ### Nmap

 Port 80 exposes a Web service and port 65535 looks like ssh.
 OpenSSH 7.2p2 is vulnerable to user enumeration.

 ```